fauxtix/BlazorFluentUI_FL/README.md

 ## Usage

 1. **Search for Recipes:**
    Enter keywords, ingredients, or dietary preferences into the search bar and press enter to see relevant recipes.
+User choices for saving favorite recipe searches are stored in JSON files for easy access and retrieval.

 2. **View Recipe Details:**
    Click on the 'Preparation' button in the card, and navigate to the 'source' site, to view detailed information including ingredients, instructions, and nutritional facts.

 3. **Explore Food Database:**
    Browse through the food database to discover new ingredients, recipes, and nutritional information.

+4. **Explore Video Database:**
+   Browse through the database to discover a wide range of videos covering various topics of interest.
+Videos from YouTube can be accessed and their information stored in a SQLite database for future reference.

+5. **Standard Features:**
+   The application includes standard features for searching and viewing recipes, exploring the food database, and accessing the video database.

 ## Technologies Used